-National restriction measures are in force from 5 November to 2 December 2020.
-On 4 November the Government published guidance on what these mean for education and childcare.
-Early years settings, schools, colleges and universities remain open to support children and young people's well-being and education and help working parents and carers.
+In Tier 1, 2 and 3 there is a commitment that early years settings, schools, colleges and universities continue to remain open to support children and young people's well-being and education and help working parents and carers.

 All education settings need to continue to follow Government and PHE guidance and control measures to minimise the risk of Covid-19 transmission.
-On 5 November the Government updated their guidance for both mainstream and specialist settings, with additional SEND specific guidance being updated at the same time.
+On 3 December the Government updated their guidance for both mainstream and specialist settings; additional SEND specific guidance is also available.
 Both pieces of guidance are continually updated by Government and we take account of these updates.
 The links will always take you to the most up to date version of the guidance.